Viljen789/DuplicateImageDeleter/README.md

 ## How It Works

 ### **Step 1: Setup Directories**
-The script creates year/month subdirectories under `./Google` and `./OneDrive` and populates them with random images from a `TestPhotos` directory.
+The `CreateDirs` script creates year/month subdirectories under `./Google` and `./OneDrive` and populates them with random images from a `TestPhotos` directory.

 ### **Step 2: Compare Images**
 - The program iterates through the specified year and month directories.